+Figure 8 Example of Minimum and Maximum periods in an Observation.

+This example assumes the the Minimum Period has been set to 10 and the Maximum Period set to 60 for the Resource /21/4/3 before making the observation.

 Cancel Observation

-The Cancel Observation operation is sent to the LWM2M Client to end an observation relationship.
+The “Cancel Observation” logical operation is sent from the LWM2M Server to the LWM2M Client to end an observation relationship for Object Instance or Resource.
 The operation includes the following parameters: